Ideas for Creating an Elegant Room

 Include a Variety of Lighting

 Every elegant room needs a combination of natural, ambient, task and accent lighting.
-During the day, rooms should be bright with light from the sun.
-In the evening, you should have the ability to provide overall illumination (ambient) to recreate daytime light levels; targeted lighting (task) for reading, dining, cooking, games or crafts; and mood lighting (accent) to add drama to the proceedings.
+During the day filter in natural light from the sun.
+At night provide overall illumination (ambient) to recreate daytime light levels.
+Include targeted lighting (task) for reading, dining, cooking and game playing.
+Incorporate mood lighting (accent) to add drama to the proceedings.

 The best sources of ambient light are chandeliers, ceiling fixtures, track lighting, wall sconces and recessed cans.
 Task lights include pendant lights, under cabinet fixtures, desk and floor lamps.
-Accent lighting can be anything from picture spotlights to candles – any light that is used to highlight objects or create a specific mood.
+Accent lighting can be anything from sconces, picture lights to candles--any light that is used to highlight objects or create a specific mood.

 Go Easy on the Glitz

 Every elegant room deserves a little bling.
-Just try to restrain yourself.
-Instead of overdoing it with mirrored surfaces, sequins and rhinestones, use surfaces that reflect light naturally like glass tile or grasscloth wallpaper with a subtle metallic sheen.
+Just don't go overboard with sparkle and shine.
+Instead of using too many crystals, sequins and rhinestones incorporate surfaces that reflect natural light such as mirrors, glass tile or wallpaper with a subtle metallic sheen.

 Alternatively, you can use accessories for smaller bursts of glitz.
-How about an elegant silver bar tray with a set of crystal decanters or an edited collection of silver frames filled with family photos?
+Create an elegant display featuring a silver bar tray with a set of crystal decanters or an edited collection of silver frames filled with family photos.

 Create a Sophisticated Color Palette